Khao Manee - The Breed

 Are all Khao Manee born white?

-No indeed, some Khao Manee can be born of another color, even all black, but this is not what is desired in the breed.
+No indeed, some Khao Manee can be born of another color, even all black, but this is not what is ''standard'' in the breed.
 Some breeders will still keep these kittens for their breeding program while others will only breed white cats with other white cats.

 In fact, true white Khao Manee are either homozygous for the W gene (so W/W) or heterozygous (W/w).
 The W gene is the "dominant white" gene, and the role of this gene is to mask the true color of the cat.
 It is thus necessary to understand that in feline genetics, white is not a color, but rather an absence of color.